Fredy (footballer, born 1990): International career

 Fredy won 34 caps for Portugal at youth level, including ten for the under-21 side.
 He scored twice for them, in friendlies against Denmark (1–1) and Macedonia (a 2–1 win).

-Fredy received his first callup to the Angola national team in February 2014.
-He made his debut on 5 March, in a friendly 1–1 draw away to Mozambique; his first goal was on 3 August and was the sole strike of a home win against Ethiopia in another exhibition.
+Fredy received his first call-up to the Angola national team in February 2014.
+He made his debut on 5 March, in a friendly 1–1 draw away to Mozambique; his first goal was on 3 August and was the sole strike of a home victory against Ethiopia in another exhibition.

 On 26 March 2016, Fredy scored his first competitive goal for the Palancas Negras from the penalty spot at the end of a 2–1 loss away to the DR Congo, who eventually qualified for the following year's Africa Cup of Nations.
 He was selected for the 2019 edition in Egypt, starting all three games in a group stage exit.